 Even with scientific notation, the time taken to say a small value can still be cumbersome.
 Let’s look at the atomic radius of hydrogen:

-This would be said as “two point five to the power of negative eleven metres”.
+This would be said as “two point five times ten to the power of negative eleven metres”.
 There is a shorter way of expressing these small values, using unit prefixes:

 This would be said as “twenty-five picometres”.
 You have already used unit prefixes for some units before (e.g., milli- in milliseconds or millimetres).
 Below is a table showing the prefixes for small units.